MScBiomedicalInformatics/MSIB32500/lectures/lecture2.md

 fi
 ```

-## :mortar_board: Your turn,create a script or use a comand to remove (delete) the line that the previous schipt inserted on *file_name*
+## :mortar_board: Your turn, create a script or use a command to remove (delete) the line that the previous script inserted on *file_name*

 ### :book: Learn more: